jwt625/jwt625.github.io/_posts/2024-10-07-yapping-on-ebeam-lithography.md

 ![JEOL_JBX_history](/assets/images/2024/ebeam/JEOL_JBX_history.jpg)
 *History of JEOL JBX.
 From [Application note: Development of JBX-A9, Electron Beam Lithography System](https://www.jeol.com/solutions/applications/details/se2024-01.php)*

+*DISCLAIMER: I'm writing this blog for fun.
+You should always question the numbers and practices here, and consult your colleagues, ebeam staff, and the references here for your own judgement.*

 # What is EBeam litho, and why